Software Bill of Materials: from security best practice to regulatory preparation

 Published: 10th March 2026

-Software underpins modern business, but the way it is built has introduced hidden risks that are difficult to detect and manage.
+Software has become the backbone of modern business, but the way it’s built has quietly introduced risks that can be hard to find and address.

-Most applications are no longer written from scratch; they are assembled from open-source libraries, commercial components, frameworks, and containers, often maintained by third parties far removed from the final product.
+Today’s applications are rarely written from scratch, they are assembled from a range of open-source libraries, commercial components, frameworks, and containers, often maintained by third parties who are several steps removed from the final product.

-These complex supply chains introduce risk, frequently through vulnerabilities that organisations cannot see.
-As a result, governments and regulators are now asking a direct question: do companies know what’s inside the software they build, sell, and use?
+As these supply chains can introduce risks, often due to vulnerabilities for which we have zero visibility, governments and regulators are now posing a simple but pointed question: do companies know what’s inside the software they build, sell, and use?

-This is why SBOMs are now appearing in regulations such as the EU’s Cyber Resilience Act and are strongly encouraged in the UK, as follows:
+And it’s for this reason that you’ll see them included in regulations such as the EU’s Cyber Resilience Act, and strongly advised in the UK, as follows:

 For software vendors: